sunglyoungKim/Magma/README.md

 <img src="assets/images/magma_intro_fig.png?raw=true" width="50%">
 </div>

 **Magma is a foundation model for multimodal AI agents**.
-As the bedrock for mutimodal agentic models, it should possesse strong capabilities to perceive the multimodal groundingly world AND take goal-driven actions precisely (see above figure).
+As the bedrock for multimodal agentic models, it should possess strong capabilities to perceive the multimodal groundingly world AND takes goal-driven actions precisely (see above figure).
 With this in mind, we are striving for the following goals:

 * **Verbal and spatial-temporal intelligence:** Magma is supposed to have both strong verbal and spatial-temporal intelligence to understand images and videos, ground its actions on the observations, and further translate the external goal into action plan and executions.
-* **Digial and physical world:** Magma should not be limited to either the digital world (e.g., web navigation) or the physical world (e.g., robotics manipulation), but rather be able to work across both worlds, just like humans ourselves.
+* **Digital and physical world:** Magma should not be limited to either the digital world (e.g., web navigation) or the physical world (e.g., robotics manipulation), but rather be able to work across both worlds, just like humans ourselves.

 With this in mind, we developed a new pretraining data, which mostly consists of unlabeled videos in the wild plus the existing annotated agentic data, and a new pretraining framework, which unifies the training of all three modalities (text, image, and action), to train a new foundation model for multimodal AI agents, named Magma.